Geonovum/wfs3-experiments/docs/CRS.md

 [CRS Extension OGC API Features](https://github.com/opengeospatial/WFS_FES/blob/master/extensions/crs/18-058.adoc)

-For NL we need RijksDriehoekstelsel,

-*TODO*
+For NL we need RijksDriehoekstelsel as CRS, because some data is mandated by law to provide geometry in that CRS.
+Othwerise OGC API Features may not be a good option to access some (formal) data.

 ## Sample implementations
 * LDProxy implementation, API doc: https://www.ldproxy.nrw.de/topographie?f=json.
 This document contains several CRSes: